 Make Technology Work for You

-If you’re not a developer or someone else directly involved with highly technical work within your company, you might have been able to skate by for years without needing to learn about any technological tools more advanced that FaceTime.
+If you’re not a developer or someone else directly involved with highly technical work within your company, you might have been able to skate by for years without needing to learn about any technological tools more advanced than FaceTime.

 “Project management platforms make it easy to manage complex projects by breaking them down into bite-sized tasks,” says Dave Lavinsky, co-founder of Growthink, a company that offers business plan software.
-“For example, writing a business plan requires collaboration from several different team members to get the data and content investor-ready.
+“For example, writing a business plan or an executive summary requires collaboration from several different team members to get the data and content investor-ready.
 The right tools make it easy to format these larger goals with sub-tasks, timelines, and collaboration features.
 Most tools offer free trials, so it’s important to test-drive different platforms to see how each caters to your specific needs.”

 But as we just mentioned with respect to communication, technology becomes an indispensable resource when in-office work shifts to remote work.
 In addition to communication-based apps such as Slack and Zoom, it pays to familiarize yourself with task management tools such as Asana and Trello, remote desktop apps such as TeamViewer, and all-in-one platforms like Bitrix24.

 Every company and every job title will require a different set of skills and responsibilities, of course.
 But the more work productivity apps you get to know, the faster and easier your transition to remote work will become.

 Working from home or in another remote environment may be new if you’re a developer or salesperson used to working out of a central office.
 The routines that you spent years establishing at company headquarters may not be all that useful when your office consists of your dining room table, with your cat meowing in the background.